Setting Up a Kali VM

 We recommend that you use VirtualBox in order to run the virtual machine for Kali Linux.

-Firstly, you will need to install VirtualBox.
+Firstly, you will need to install VirtualBox or VMware (especially for Apple Silicon devices).
 Click here to be taken to the downloads page for VirtualBox.

 When you have installed VirtualBox, you will need to download a copy of Kali Linux.
 For simplicity's sake, we recommend that you download the Kali Linux image specifically tailored to run on VirtualBox.
-Click here to be taken to the downloads page for Kali Linux, and follow the links to get to the download for Kali Linux 32-bit (PAE) VirtualBox or Kali Linux 64-bit VirtualBox, depending upon if your computer is 32-bit or 64-bit respectively.
+Click here to be taken to the downloads page for Kali Linux on VMs.
+Download the corrosponding version to your VM software

 The default username in Kali Linux is kali and the default password is kali.
-You can log in with these details.
+You can log in with these details, or if you set them in the install process, input those here.

 You now have a working Kali Linux VM!